article / Military technology

 The Ranger Reconnaissance Company (abbreviated as, ) is a Tier 1 special operations force affiliated with the United States Army, operating covertly within the 75th Ranger Regiment.
 Composed of the most elite Rangers, this unit operates at a significantly higher capability level compared to conventional Ranger elements and maintains a notably low-profile and enigmatic operational style.

 Its three core missions are active reconnaissance, continuous surveillance, and direct action.
 To accomplish these core missions, it also conducts operations such as raids, ambushes, patrols, demolitions, and direct fire support.
-Within the system, Ranger Reconnaissance Companies are often tasked with conducting forward reconnaissance and intelligence preparation for other Tier 1 units, serving as the "forward intelligence node" in the system.
+Within the JSOC framework, the Ranger Reconnaissance Company is often tasked with conducting forward reconnaissance and intelligence preparation for other Tier 1 units, serving as the forward intelligence node in the system.

 (V) Intelligence Support Operations Division: The Mysterious Intelligence Core of the System